-So, I started with breakfast.
-To make it easier, I suggested preparing Southwest Tofu Scramble, Potato Hash, fruit, and bagels with Vegan Cream Cheese.
+So, let's talk about breakfast.
+First, I suggested preparing Southwest Tofu Scramble, Potato Hash, fruit, and bagels with Vegan Cream Cheese to make it easier.
 Since I know of an oil-free baker close to home, I grabbed a couple of dozen bagels and made some Carrot Lox and some veggies for the bagels.
 Although carrot lox may be a little fancy, I love it, so I taught them how to make it.

-I suggested pre-made Vegan Chicken Salad, Chickpea Tuna Salad, and Oil-Free Hummus and Tabbouleh Wrap for lunches.
+I suggested pre-made Vegan Chicken Salad, Chickpea Tuna Salad, Oil-Free Hummus, and Tabbouleh Wrap for lunches.
 So first, we made the salads, and then I packed oil-free wraps and some extra vegetables such as tomatoes, onions, and lettuce to add to the wraps or make Vegetable Sandwiches.

-Since the kids planned to grill, the dinner suggestions I made were easy to pack and even easier to grill.
+Since the kids planned to grill, I made the dinner suggestions easy to pack and even easier to grill.
 For instance, we pre-made Vegan Coney Chili Sauce for veggie dogs.
 And then, the kids wanted Grilled Portobello Mushroom Burgers instead of veggie burgers, which surprised me.
-So next, we marinated tempeh for two different dishes: Tempeh Grilled and Tempeh Kabobs.
+So next, we marinated tempeh for two dishes: Tempeh Grilled and Tempeh Kabobs.
 Camping, however, is not complete without Vegan Sloppy Joes!

 Carrot dogs or your favorite veggie dogs work well for this vegan chili sauce recipe, which can be made ahead of time and reheated quickly.

 Grilled portobello mushroom burgers can also be marinated and prepped in advance until ready to grill.

 Marinating tempeh, for example, can be done in advance and grilled like steaks in minutes.